Special Note: Role of the Attorney General

 The formal decision, of course, can be postponed to the next regular or duly announced public meeting.
 In fact, this procedure is necessary for any executive session that is not held in conjunction with a public session, unless the notice of executive session also informs the public and interested persons of the time and place at which the session will be opened to make the formal decision.

 Finally, statutes outside the Public Meetings Law effectively may modify the requirement that no final action be taken in executive session.
-In labor negotiations covered by the Public Employees Collective Bargaining Act, an offer made by the governing body's negotiator, if accepted by the employees' bargaining representative, is binding and effective, and an agreement must be signed even if the governing body has not formally approved the offer in open session.
-The governing body then appropriately may ratify the agreement at a subsequent public meeting.
+For example, in labor negotiations covered by the Public Employees Collective Bargaining Act, an offer made by the governing body’s negotiator, if accepted by the employees’ bargaining representative, is binding and effective, and an agreement must be signed even if the governing body has not formally approved the offer in open session.
+The governing body may then appropriately ratify the agreement at a subsequent public meeting.

 A governing body may hold a meeting consisting of only an executive session.
 The notice requirements are the same as those for any other meeting.
-ORS 192.640.
-See discussion of Notice above.
 In addition, the notice must cite to the statutory authority for the executive session.
-ORS 192.640(2).
-An example of this type of notice is found at App B.
+An example of this type of notice is found at Appendix J-5.

-An executive session may also be called during a regular, special or emergency meeting for which notice has already been given in accordance with ORS 192.640.
+An executive session may also be called during a regular, special, or emergency meeting for which notice has already been given.
 The person presiding over the meeting must announce the statutory authority for the executive session before going into executive session.
-ORS 192.660(1).
-A sample script for use in calling an executive session during a public meeting is found at App B.
+A sample script for use in calling an executive session during a public meeting is found at Appendix J-8.

-The governing body may require that specified information not be disclosed.
-ORS 192.660(4).
-See Sample Script at App B. The presiding officer should make the specification, or the governing body could do so (or overrule the presiding officer) by motion.
+A governing body may require that media representatives not disclose specific information.
+The presiding officer should make the specification, or the governing body could do so (or overrule the presiding officer) by motion.
 Absent any such specification, the entire proceeding may be reported and the purpose for having an executive session may be frustrated.
 Except in the rarest instances, the governing body at least should allow the general subject of the discussion to be disclosed, and it cannot prevent discussion of the statutory grounds justifying the session.
 The nondisclosure requirement should be no broader than the public interest requires.

-The Public Meetings Law provides no sanction to enforce the requirement that specified information not be disclosed by a news representative.
-Any penalty for publication would raise freedom of press and speech questions.
+However, the Public Meetings Law provides no sanction to enforce this requirement that a news representative not disclose specified information.
 The experience of more than three decades has been that the media, by and large, honor the nondisclosure requirement.
-Ultimately, "enforcement" of the nondisclosure requirement depends upon cooperation between public officials and the media.
+Ultimately, “enforcement” of the nondisclosure requirement depends upon cooperation between public officials and the media.
 This cooperation advances the purposes of both government and the news media.

-A news reporter has no obligation to refrain from disclosing information gathered at an executive session if the governing body fails to specify that certain information is not for publication.
-Media representatives may wish, in a spirit of cooperation, to inquire whether a governing body's failure to specify was an oversight.
-A reporter is under no obligation to keep confidential any information the reporter independently gathers as the result of leads obtained in an executive session.
-A news reporter has a clear right to disclose any matter covered in an executive session that is not properly within the scope of the announced statutory authorization of the executive session.
-Indeed, the presence of news media representatives at executive sessions probably encourages compliance with statutory restrictions on the holding of closed sessions.
+A media representative has no obligation to refrain from disclosing information gathered at an executive session if the governing body fails to specify that certain information is not for publication.
+But media representatives may wish, in a spirit of cooperation, to inquire whether a governing body’s failure to specify was an oversight.
+And a representative is under no obligation to keep confidential any information the reporter independently gathers as the result of leads obtained in an executive session.
+A representative also has the clear right to disclose any matter covered in an executive session that is not properly within the scope of the announced statutory authorization.
+Indeed, the presence of media representatives at executive sessions probably encourages compliance with statutory restrictions on holding closed sessions.